kkorathaluri/terraform-provider-cribltest-new/docs/resources/source.md

 - `assume_role_arn` (String) Amazon Resource Name (ARN) of the role to assume
 - `assume_role_external_id` (String) External ID to use when assuming role
 - `aws_account_id` (String) SQS queue owner's AWS account ID.
 Leave empty if SQS queue is in same AWS account.
-- `aws_api_key` (String) Access key
+- `aws_api_key` (String)
 - `aws_authentication_method` (String) AWS authentication method.
 Choose Auto to use IAM roles.
 Default: "auto"; must be one of ["auto", "manual", "secret"]
-- `aws_secret` (String) Select or create a stored secret that references your access key and secret key.
+- `aws_secret` (String) Select or create a stored secret that references your access key and secret key
-- `aws_secret_key` (String) Secret key
+- `aws_secret_key` (String)
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_sqs--connections))
 - `create_queue` (Boolean) Create queue if it does not exist.
 Default: false
 - `description` (String)
 - `disabled` (Boolean) Default: false
 - `duration_seconds` (Number) Duration of the assumed role's session, in seconds.
 Minimum is 900 (15 minutes), default is 3600 (1 hour), and maximum is 43200 (12 hours).
 Default: 3600
 - `enable_assume_role` (Boolean) Use Assume Role credentials to access SQS.
 Default: false
 - `endpoint` (String) SQS service endpoint.
-If empty, defaults to AWS' Region-specific endpoint.
+If empty, defaults to the AWS Region-specific endpoint.
 Otherwise, it must point to SQS-compatible endpoint.
 - `environment` (String) Optionally, enable this config only on a specified Git branch.
 If empty, will be enabled everywhere.
 - `id` (String) Unique ID for this input
 - `max_messages` (Number) The maximum number of messages SQS should return in a poll request.
 Amazon SQS never returns more messages than this value (however, fewer messages might be returned).
 Valid values: 1 to 10.
 Default: 10
 - `metadata` (Attributes List) Fields to add to events from this input (see [below for nested schema](#nestedatt--input_sqs--metadata))
-- `num_receivers` (Number) The Number of receiver processes to run, the higher the number the better throughput at the expense of CPU overhead.
+- `num_receivers` (Number) How many receiver processes to run.
+The higher the number, the better the throughput - at the expense of CPU overhead.
 Default: 3
 - `pipeline` (String) Pipeline to process data from this Source before sending it through the Routes
-- `poll_timeout` (Number) The amount of time to wait for events before trying polling again.
+- `poll_timeout` (Number) How long to wait for events before trying polling again.
 The lower the number the higher the AWS bill.
 The higher the number the longer it will take for the source to react to configuration changes and system restarts.
 Default: 10
 - `pq` (Attributes) (see [below for nested schema](#nestedatt--input_sqs--pq))
 - `pq_enabled` (Boolean) Use a disk queue to minimize data loss when connected services block.
 See [Cribl Docs](https://docs.cribl.io/stream/persistent-queues) for PQ defaults (Cribl-managed Cloud Workers) and configuration options (on-prem and hybrid Workers).
 Default: false
 - `queue_name` (String) The name, URL, or ARN of the SQS queue to read events from.
 When a non-AWS URL is specified, format must be: '{url}/myQueueName'.
-E.g., 'https://host:port/myQueueName'.
+Example: 'https://host:port/myQueueName'.
 Value must be a JavaScript expression (which can evaluate to a constant value), enclosed in quotes or backticks.
 Can only be evaluated at init time.
-E.g. referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
+Example referencing a Global Variable: `https://host:port/myQueue-${C.vars.myVar}`.
 Not Null
 - `queue_type` (String) The queue type used (or created).
 Defaults to Standard.
 Default: "standard"; must be one of ["standard", "fifo"]
 - `region` (String) AWS Region where the SQS queue is located.
 Required, unless the Queue entry is a URL or ARN that includes a Region.
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true